School of Nursing

 Graduation requirements and regulations for every academic program are provided in this catalog; however, this catalog is for informational purposes only and does not constitute a contract.
 Degree and program requirements and course descriptions are subject to change.

-The KU School of Nursing's baccalaureate (BSN), master's (MS), doctor of nursing practice (DNP), and post-graduate APRN certificate programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street NW, Suite 750, Washington, DC 20001, (202) 887-6791.
+The KU School of Nursing's baccalaureate (BSN), Master of Science in Nursing - Direct Entry (MSN-DE), doctor of nursing practice (DNP), and post-master certificate programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street NW, Suite 750, Washington, DC 20001, (202) 887-6791.
 CCNE is a nationally recognized professional accrediting body for collegiate nursing programs.
 The baccalaureate program, APRN certificates, and DNP APRN specialties also are approved by the Kansas State Board of Nursing.
 The Nurse-Midwifery Program is fully accredited by the Accreditation Commission for Midwifery Education (ACME) of the American College of Nurse-Midwives, 2000 Duke Street, Suite 300, Alexandria, VA 22314, (703) 835-4565.

 School of Nursing Degree Programs